bjhardcastle/lazynwb/README.md

 of a DataFrame.

-Ideally, we would filter our table based on metrics in some columns, then access the larger columns for the filtered subset of rows, seemlessly with a single command.
+Ideally, we would filter our table based on metrics in some columns, then access the larger columns for the filtered subset of rows, seamlessly with a single command.

 To this end, `lazynwb.scan_nwb()` provides a [`polars.LazyFrame()`](https://docs.pola.rs/api/python/stable/reference/lazyframe/index.html)